GoogleChromeLabs/adaptive-loading/cna-memory-considerate-animation/README.md

 * on the client-side, Memory Hook is used for the signals.

-This project was bootstrapped with [Create React App](https://github.com/zeit/create-next-app).
+This project was bootstrapped with [Create Next App](https://github.com/zeit/next.js).

 ## Installation
 ```